JamesCWeber/British_Airways_Data_Project_Part_1_Sentiment_Analysis/README.md

 ### 3. Web Scraping
 In the previous section, **we have extracted the HTML code that make up the reviews shown on page 1 of Skytrax's British Airway reviews.** Now that we know which tags and itemprops to extract, **we must now create a loop so that we can repeat the process for all pages.** We will use a modified url that that will display 350 reviews per page.
 At the time of this project, there are 12 pages of reviews, with a total of 3906 reviews.

-The code below will scrape all 12 pages of reviews and extract various portions of the HTML code that makes the reviews.
+The code below will scrape all 12 pages of reviews and will extract portions of the HTML code such as the review title, overall rating, and review text.
 Each portion of HTML code will be placed in a list.
 For example, the portion of the HTML tha make up the review's title will be placed in the title_list.
 ```
 # Use for loops to scrape all data for all reviews.